EricZinda/Perplexity/docs/devhowto/devhowtoImplementPredication.md

 Now we have one predication that implements the predication contract: it will iteratively return all the "folders" in the world when called with an unbound variable as we did here.
 This is the basic pattern we'll use for all predications from here on out.

 Since we are going to start calling more than one predication and eventually deal with a whole MRS resolved tree, we'll need a way to convert the MRS text representation into a set of Python function calls.
 That way, we won't have to manually convert them to Python like the above example.
 The [next section](devhowtoMRSToPython) describes how to do that.

+> Comprehensive source for the completed tutorial is available [here](https://github.com/EricZinda/Perplexity).